Deltares/rtc-tools/GOVERNANCE.md

 - Quorum for TSC meetings is at least 50% of voting members.
 - Decisions at meetings require a majority of those present, provided quorum is met.
 - Electronic votes require a majority of all voting members.
-- If a vote cannot be resolved, any voting member may refer the matter to the Series Manager for assistance.
+- If a vote cannot be resolved, any voting member may refer the matter to the Series Manager for assistance, as specified in the [Technical Charter](CHARTER.md#3-tsc-voting).

 ### Becoming a Committer